hindu-comm/weblogs/manasataramgini/2020/08/2020-08-10_winners-and-losers.md

 their midst.
 Thus, we await the unfolding of the phantasmagoria the Hindu soldier saw before turning phantom.
-Unlike the pleasant passing of Danish girl, his culminated in the climax of a roga that seized the Bhārata-s even as a man when ranged against his svābhāvika-vairin-s is seized by a disease from within.”
+Unlike the pleasant passing of Danish girl, his culminated in the climax of a roga that seized the Bhārata-s, even as a man when ranged against his svābhāvika-vairin-s is seized by a disease from within.”